Couponing can be a new concept for some beginner cashiers – Here’s a look at what Cashiers Coupons Questions and Inspection will look like!

 *Offer Expiration Date- 90% of coupons have an expiration date, but believe it or not, sometimes it’s a year away.

 *Manufacturers name, description of the Product or what you are purchasing *If this coupon is accepted in more than one store *Size/Quantity allowed for purchase *Any exclusions that apply to the coupon (i.e. no double discounts)

 *Is it a full-price item?
-Yes, or No There may be other factors on your coupons that can alter whether they can accept them or not.
+Yes, or No There may be other factors on your coupons that can alter whether they can accept them.
 It does take time for them to look through.

-Does the coupon state for a specific size?
+Does the coupon state a specific size?
 Certain scent?
 Or is it a Buy 1 Get 1 Free?
-Etc. The cashier needs to make sure you have the correct coupon for your Product.
+Etc. The cashier needs to ensure you have the correct coupon for your Product.